When isometry and equivalence for skew constacyclic codes coincide: Introduction

-There has been significant work to understand these isometries.
+There has been significant work to understand the isometries of skew polycyclic codes.
 In \cite{OuazzouHorlemannAydin2025, OuazzouNajmeddineAydin2025}, the authors consider a subclass of such isometries (namely, those monomial isomorphisms that act as the identity on the finite field $\mathbb{F}_q$) to propose the notions of $(\de,\sigma)$-equivalence and $(\de,\sigma)$-isometry between skew constacyclic codes (and of $(\de,\sigma)$-equivalence for skew polycyclic codes) over $\mathbb{F}_q$, generalizing \cite{ChenDinhLiu2014}.
-The same subclass of isometries was used, but between two associative algebras $\Kone{a}$ and $\Kone{b}$, to define equivalences of skew constacyclic codes in \cite{BoulanouarBatoulBoucher2021} and later again in \cite{LobilloMunoz2025}. \emph{Skew constacyclic codes} are the skew polycyclic codes obtained from Petit algebras of the form $\Sone{a}$ (notation as in Section~\ref{S:associativity}) for $\ring$ a unital commutative (associative) ring and $a\in \ring^\times$.
+The same subclass of isometries was used, but between the algebras $\Fqone{a}$ and $\Fqone{b}$, to define equivalences of skew constacyclic codes in \cite{BoulanouarBatoulBoucher2021} and later again in \cite{LobilloMunoz2025}.
+However, this latter paper only considered a restricted case: where $\de$ is a multiple of the order of $\sigma$ and $a$ fixed by $\sigma$; in this case the ambient ring is associative.

-In this paper we prove that these notions coincide for all classes of skew constacyclic codes over $S$ arising from proper nonassociative Petit algebras, a result that was only previously known for when the order $\os$ of $\sigma$ satisfied $\os\geq \de-1$ and when $\ring=K$ was a field \cite{BrownPumpluen2018}.
+In this paper we generalize and prove that the notions of $(\de,\sigma)$-equivalence and $(\de,\sigma)$-isometry coincide for all classes of skew constacyclic codes over $S$ whose ambient Petit rings are not associative.
+This result was only previously known for when the order $\os$ of $\sigma$ satisfied $\os\geq \de-1$ and when $\ring=K$ was a field \cite{BrownPumpluen2018}.

+Readers interested in codes can simply skip the technical Sections~\ref{S:3}, \ref{S:4} and \ref{S:nonmonomial} that prove the requisite properties of isometries of Petit rings, and proceed to Section~\ref{S:applications} directly, which applies these results to skew constacyclic codes.

-The motivation for the present work was two-fold: firstly, we wanted to understand what turned out to be an error in \cite[Theorem 4]{OuazzouNajmeddineAydin2025}, which suggested the existence of isometries of higher degree for all skew constacyclic codes.
+The motivation for the present work was two-fold: first, we wanted to understand what turned out to be an error in \cite[Theorem 4]{OuazzouNajmeddineAydin2025}, which suggested the existence of isometries of higher degree for all skew constacyclic codes.
 Searching for these led us to discover a rather startling result.

-To state it succinctly, note that we say that the algebra $\Kone{a}$ is \emph{proper nonassociative} when it is not an associative algebra; by \cite[(15)]{Petit1967} this occurs exactly when $\sigma(a)\neq a$ or $\os\nmid \de$.
+To state it succinctly, let $S=K$ be a finite field.
+Write $\Konenew{a}$ for the Petit ring corresponding to $\Kone{a}$.
+It is said to be \emph{proper nonassociative} when it is not an associative ring; by \cite[(15)]{Petit1967} this occurs exactly when $\sigma(a)\neq a$ or $\os\nmid \de$.